matiashoyld/verbo/README.md

 ## Authentication

-verbo.ai uses [Supabase Auth](https://supabase.com/auth) for authentication and user management.
+verbo.ai uses [Clerk](https://clerk.com) for authentication and user management.
 By default, it provides:

-- **Secure sign-in** with multiple methods (email, OAuth)
+- **Secure sign-in** with multiple methods (email, social OAuth)
-- **User roles** for recruiters and candidates
+- **User management** with roles and permissions
-- **Protected endpoints** via Supabase middleware
+- **Protected routes** via middleware
+- **WebAuthn** support for passwordless authentication

-Ensure you have properly set up your Supabase project and environment variables.
+Ensure you have properly set up your Clerk project and environment variables.

 ---